nnMIL: A generalizable multiple instance learning framework for computational pathology

 Variations in tissue fixation, staining protocols, and slide digitization can lead to substantial heterogeneity in WSI appearance across institutions.
 Such differences can introduce significant distribution shifts that challenge the generalizability of computational pathology models.
-Moreover, survival prediction is inherently more challenging than disease classification, as it requires learning prognostic cues that are often subtle and confounded by clinical risk factors.
 Therefore, it is essential to rigorously evaluate model robustness and effectiveness across multiple independent external cohorts to assess its ability to generalize under diverse real-world clinical conditions.

+We first evaluated the cross-institutional generalization ability of nnMIL for breast cancer micro-metastasis detection using the CAMELYON16 and CAMELYON17 datasets\cite{bejnordi2017diagnostic,bandi2018detection}.
+Specifically, we considered a three-class classification setting (normal tissue, micro-metastasis, and macro-metastasis) based on the multi-institution CAMELYON benchmarks.
+CAMELYON16 was used for model development, comprising 399 WSIs collected from Radboud University Medical Center in Nijmegen (RUMC) and University Medical Center Utrecht (UMCU), while CAMELYON17 was reserved for external evaluation with 464 WSIs from five independent institutions: RUMC, Canisius-Wilhelmina Hospital in Nijmegen (CWZ), UMCU, Rijnstate Hospital in Arnhem (RST), and the Laboratory of Pathology East-Netherlands in Hengelo (LPON).
+For fair comparison, we followed the widely adopted data splits and evaluation protocol in prior studies, reporting WSI-level accuracy for each institution\cite{ling2025comprehensive,cai2025attrimil}.
+The results show that nnMIL consistently outperformed other MIL methods and demonstrated strong generalization across institutions for disease diagnosis (\textbf{\hyperref[tab:camelyon_results_acc]{Supplementary Tables 13 and 14}}).

-Here, we collected four colorectal cancer cohorts, including PLCO (with 1279 WSIs from 661 patients)\cite{gohagan2000prostate}, TCGA-CRC (with 596 WSIs from 567 patients)\cite{weinstein2013cancer}, MCO (with 1301 WSIs from 1278 patients)\cite{ward2015mco,jonnagaddala2016integration} and SURGEN (with 425 WSIs from 425 patients)\cite{myles2025surgen}and two non-small lung cancer cohorts, comprising PLCO (with 1455 WSIs from 470 patients)\cite{gohagan2000prostate} and NLST (with 1143 WSIs from 414 patients)\cite{national2011national}.
+Survival prediction is inherently more challenging than disease classification, as it requires learning prognostic cues that are often subtle and confounded by clinical risk factors.
+Here, we collected four colorectal cancer cohorts, including PLCO (with 1279 WSIs from 661 patients)\cite{gohagan2000prostate}, TCGA-CRC (with 596 WSIs from 567 patients)\cite{weinstein2013cancer}, MCO (with 1301 WSIs from 1278 patients)\cite{ward2015mco,jonnagaddala2016integration} and SURGEN (with 425 WSIs from 425 patients)\cite{myles2025surgen} and two non-small cell lung cancer cohorts, comprising PLCO (with 1455 WSIs from 470 patients)\cite{gohagan2000prostate} and NLST (with 1143 WSIs from 414 patients)\cite{national2011national}.
 PLCO is a multi-institutional study with sufficient follow-up, and therefore was used for model development in both cancers.
 All MIL methods were evaluated for disease-free survival prediction within each disease in the independent external cohorts.